Billy Wilder: 1950s

-In 1950, Wilder co-wrote and directed the cynical noir comedy film Sunset Boulevard.
+In 1950, Wilder co-wrote and directed the cynical noir film Sunset Boulevard.
 It follows a reclusive silent film actress (Gloria Swanson), who dreams of a comeback with delusions of her greatness from a bygone era.
 She accompanies an aspiring screenwriter (William Holden), who becomes her gigolo partner.
 This critically acclaimed film was the final film Wilder collaborated with Brackett.
 The film was nominated for eleven Academy Awards; together Wilder and Brackett won the Academy Award for Best Original Screenplay.

 In 1951, Wilder directed Ace in the Hole (a.k.a.
 The Big Carnival) starring Kirk Douglas in a tale of media exploitation of a caving accident.
 The idea had been pitched over the phone to Wilder's secretary by Victor Desny.
 Desny sued Wilder for breach of an implied contract in the California copyright case Wilder v Desny, ultimately receiving a settlement of $14,350.
 Although a critical and commercial failure at the time, its reputation has grown over the years.
+The following year, Wilder announced plans to direct and produce a film version of the Sophocles tragedy Oedipus Rex, adapted for the screen by Walter Reisch.
+They planned to shoot the film on location in Greece in Technicolor, but it never went into production.

-Wilder then directed three adaptations of Broadway plays, war drama Stalag 17, for which William Holden won the Best Actor Academy Award, romantic comedy Sabrina, for which Audrey Hepburn was nominated for Best Actress, and romantic comedy The Seven Year Itch, which features the iconic image of Marilyn Monroe standing on a subway grate as her white dress is blown upwards by a passing train.
+Subsequently, Wilder directed three adaptations of Broadway plays, war drama Stalag 17, for which William Holden won the Best Actor Academy Award, romantic comedy Sabrina, for which Audrey Hepburn was nominated for Best Actress, and romantic comedy The Seven Year Itch, which features the iconic image of Marilyn Monroe standing on a subway grate as her white dress is blown upwards by a passing train.
 Wilder was nominated for the Academy Award for Best Director for the first two films and shared a nomination for Best Screenplay for the second.
 He was interested in doing a film with one of the classic slapstick comedy acts of the Hollywood Golden Age.
 He first considered, and rejected, a project to star Laurel and Hardy.
 He held discussions with Groucho Marx concerning a new Marx Brothers comedy, tentatively titled A Day at the U.N.
 The project was abandoned after Chico Marx died in 1961.